CSB-KUL/yMap/README/README.txt

 Web()			Automated opening the web links of BioGrid db for further network and pathways analyses of mutated proteins.
 WARNING.
 It requires powerful machines to open new tabs for each multiple proteins

-cc() (optional) 	if a user has a file contains mutations in genomic coordinates without knowledge of ref. and mutated base (genome or gene) instead of proteins, he can run cc() function to get mutations in the proteins ymap()			runs all the methods included in ymap (excluding data() and mutation_types_file())  and returns different data folders for each type of data processed for our mutational data.
+ymap()			runs all the methods included in ymap (excluding data() and mutation_types_file())  and returns different data folders for each type of data processed for our mutational data.

 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<